Your Retirement Plan in Bankruptcy

 You Can Keep (Exempt) Most Retirement Accounts

-You don't lose everything you own when filing bankruptcy.
+You don't lose everything you own when filing for bankruptcy.
 You can use bankruptcy exemptions to protect property you need to work and live, such as some equity in a home, a modest car, and household belongings.

 Fully Protected Retirement Accounts